 Drink a glass of coconut water daily in the morning to keep your skin hydrated all day long and prevent sebum production.

 Avocado contains vitamins A, B, C, E, natural fatty acids, and antioxidants that fight acne, reduce blemishes and softens skin.
 Vitamin C is the best cure for oily skin, and Avocados are rich in it.

 Avocados can be used both externally and internally.
 You can eat it or simply make a paste and put it in the form of a mask on your oily surface.
 It prevents the oil secretions and acts as an effective moisturizer for your skin.

-Dark Chocolate also helps in controlling the sebum production and prevents premature skin aging.
+Dark Chocolate also helps in controlling sebum production and prevents premature skin aging.

-Banana is an excellent source of phosphates, vitamin D and potassium.
+Banana is an excellent source of phosphates, vitamin D, and potassium.
 It acts as a fantastic skin detoxifier.
-Banana helps to shrink the skin pore size.
+Banana helps to shrink skin pore size.